markmclaren/test-job-dsl/README.md

 ## Running the seed job

+Before you run the seed job (in order to replicate Jasypt usage), you need to add a "secret text" credential (using the credentials plugin) called "SECRET_DECRYPTION_KEY".

 Once created by the pipeline, the seed job itself will create a Jenkins job (or possibly multiple jobs) for each \*_jobdsl.groovy file it finds in the Git repo